dturvene/finite-state-machine/rust_ai/medium-article.md

 This article documents my experience converting a
 [C] program to [Rust] using AI agentic [prompt engineering].

+# Update
+On July 31 2025 I published this article using the free [Claude AI] web interface.
+I have recently started using [Claude Code] with the Anthropic Pro Plan for agentic development with excellent results.

+There are several major benefits to [Claude Code]:

+* It analizes the code well and creates a `CLAUDE.md` file containing the high-level analysis of the codebase and build/test environment.
+* It builds the code, fixing the compile time errors.
+Most notably is refactoring the code to use more appropriate data structures and logic.
+* It will interprete the requirements in a Product Requirements Document (PRD) fairly well.
+I then had to perform several prompt iterations to detail and fulfill my requirements.
+After I had successfully tested the code, I asked [Claude Code] to update the markdown PRD, which it did well.

 # Background
 On May 11 2021 I published [Implementing a Finite State Machine in C].